12 Things You Need to Know About Your Nest Thermostat

-Ready to learn more?
-Take some time to review these 12 things you should know about your Nest Thermostat.
+Curious to learn more?
+Take a look at 12 things you should know about your Nest Thermostat.

-1. Resetting Your Nest Thermostat
+1. How to Reset a Nest Thermostat

-One of the first things to know about resetting a Google Nest Thermostat is that resetting is different from restarting.
+One of the first things to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-• Restart: A common feature in consumer electronics, including your tablet or computer, restarting your Nest Thermostat simply turns it off and then back on.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
 This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

 Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
-You will be presented with five options:
+You will then have five options:

-• All Settings: The most far-reaching option, using the All Settings reset option removes all your personal settings and learning.
+• All Settings: This reset strips away all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi